ACCREDITED EMPLOYER WORK VISA

 An accredited employer is accredited by Immigration New Zealand (INZ) to hire workers from overseas under the Accredited Employer Work Visa.

-AEWV applicants with children can only support their dependent child’s visitor or student visa if they earn at least NZD43,322.76 each year.
+• AEWV holders can only support their dependent child's visitor or student visa if they earn at least NZD43,322.76 each year.

-Accredited Employer Work Visa holders who earn at or above New Zealand’s median wage can live and work in New Zealand for up to three years.
-Those visa holders who earn below the median wage can only live and work in New Zealand for up to two years.
+Accredited Employer Work Visa holders who earn at least New Zealand’s median wage can live and work in New Zealand for up to five years.
+Those visa holders who earn below the median wage can live and work in New Zealand for up to three years, two years, or seven months, depending on their occupation.

 Hamburg, Germany